-After watching a replay of the presentation, I just knew this information needed to be shared.
+After watching a replay of the presentation in the Ultimate Property Hub membership sit, I just knew this information needed to be shared.

 So, instead of just shoving a 45 minute video up here to watch (let’s face it, who can really stay focussed for that long looking at a computer screen?!)
 I’ve chosen the section that provided the audience with the most benefit: